Explore Promptwatch, track 10 prompts for free

 ChatGPT

-OpenAI's AI chatbot with 900M weekly users and 50M+ paying subscribers, powered by GPT-5.4 and GPT-4o.
+OpenAI's AI chatbot with large mainstream usage and a large paid subscriber base, powered by current GPT models and GPT-4o.
 A primary AI information source for GEO strategy.

 AI